by Tom Bassam

 This article first appeared in SportsPro.

-Bruin Sports Capital technology firm to power league’s CMS.
+Bruin Sports Capital technology firm to power league’s publishing platform.

-Technology provider Deltatre has won the bid to power Major League Baseball’s (MLB) content management system (CMS).
+Technology provider Deltatre has won the bid to power Major League Baseball’s (MLB) publishing platform.

 The Bruin Sports Capital-owned company will deploy its technology across the league’s nearly 300 digital destinations, including the flagship MLB.com as part of a widely reported three-year deal.

 MLB’s move to use Deltatre and the company’s Forge product follows the league’s sale of its BAMTech spinoff to Disney for a total of US$2.58 billion.
-That deal was completed in 2017 and saw the media giant also gain control of MLB’s CMS.
+That deal was completed in 2017 and saw the media giant also gain control of MLB’s publishing platform.

 According to the Sports Business Journal (SBJ), the architects of the deal were George Pyne, Bruin chief executive; Jeff Volk, Deltatre’s US senior vice president and head of business and revenue; Andrea Marini, the company’s deputy chief executive and chief commercial officer; and Tony Petitti, MLB’s deputy commissioner for business and media.